M3GAN

-M3GAN (pronounced "Megan") is a 2022 American science fiction horror film about an artificially intelligent doll who develops self-awareness and becomes hostile toward anyone who comes between her and her human companion.
+M3GAN (Note: Pronounced "Megan") is a 2022 American science fiction horror film with black comedy elements about an artificially intelligent doll who develops self-awareness and becomes hostile toward anyone who comes between her and her human companion.
 It was directed by Gerard Johnstone from a screenplay by Akela Cooper, based on a story by Cooper and James Wan.
 Allison Williams and Violet McGraw star, Amie Donald physically portrays M3GAN, and Jenna Davis voices the character.
-It is the first installment in the M3GAN franchise.
+It is the first installment in the M3GAN film series.

 M3GAN premiered in Los Angeles on December 7, 2022, and Universal Pictures theatrically released it in the United States on January 6, 2023.
 The film grossed over $181 million worldwide against a budget of $12 million and received generally positive reviews from critics, who praised its campy blend of horror and humor.
-A sequel, M3GAN 2.0, was theatrically released in June 2025, and a spin-off, SOULM8TE, is set to follow in 2026.
+A sequel, M3GAN 2.0, was theatrically released in June 2025, and a spin-off, Soulm8te, was released direct-to-streaming in August 2026.

 Plot

-After her parents are killed in a car accident, eight-year-old Cady is sent to live with her aunt Gemma, a roboticist at the high-tech Seattle toy company, Funki.
+After her parents are killed in a car collision, eight-year-old Cady is sent to live with her aunt Gemma, a roboticist at the high-tech Seattle toy company, Funki.
 Gemma is covertly using the company's resources to develop M3GAN (model 3 generative android), a child-sized humanoid robot doll powered by artificial intelligence, designed to be the ultimate companion for lonely children.
 During an unsuccessful test of M3GAN in their lab, Gemma's boss, David, discovers the project and orders her to discontinue work on it.
-Gemma and Cady struggle to connect until Cady comes across Bruce, a motion capture robot that Gemma had created at college.
+Gemma and Cady struggle to connect until Cady comes across Bruce, a motion capture robot that Gemma created at college.
 Watching Cady with Bruce, Gemma is motivated to complete M3GAN.

 When the prototype M3GAN is formally paired with Cady, David is convinced of the project's potential success.
 M3GAN exceeds expectations and begins to take on a parental role.
 Gemma's colleagues, Tess and Cole, and Cady's therapist, Lydia, become increasingly concerned about Cady developing an unhealthy emotional attachment to M3GAN.
 M3GAN starts operating more independently and targets anything that she deems a threat to Cady: she kills Dewey, the dog of Gemma's cantankerous neighbor Celia, after he attacks both her and Cady in the front yard.
 Sometime later, M3GAN attacks Brandon, a boy bullying Cady, by ripping off his ear and chasing him until he falls down a hill onto a road, where he is fatally run over by a passing car.